 Introduction to Podcast Technology is different.
 It acknowledges that technology is not the most important aspect of podcasting.
 But instead of trying to convince you everything is easy, the course guides you through each stage of the podcast creation process in detail and offers precise, step-by-step instructions on the essential tools and techniques you need to record, produce, and launch a podcast.

 Here are just a few of the topics covered in Introduction to Podcast Technology:

-✔ How to tell the difference between a good recording room and a bad one (and how to avoid wasting time and money when improving a bad room.)
+✔ How to instantly tell the difference between a good recording room and a bad one (and how to avoid wasting a ton of time and money trying to make a bad room sound better.)

-✔ Discover the one recording accessory that can make the biggest improvement in the quality of your recordings.
-(You’ll be surprised how inexpensive this one is.)
+✔ Five must-have recording accessories... including one that can make the biggest, instant improvement in the quality of your recordings.
+(You’ll be surprised how cheap this one is.)

-✔ Learn what to look for (and look out for) when choosing a media host (including the one option a newbie podcaster should never consider!)
+✔ What to look for (and look out for) when choosing a media host (including the one option a newbie podcaster should never consider!)

-✔ Discover the most effective method to get your show listed in the iTunes podcast directory.
+✔ The most effective method to get your show listed in the iTunes podcast directory.
 (Follow this step-by-step process to avoid approval delays, rejections, and re-submissions!)

 Look over the instructor's shoulder as he breaks down complex podcasting topics including: equalization, compression, MP3 encoding, navigating a media host's dashboard, and much more.